mehulagg/gitlab/doc/user/profile/notifications.md

 changed, notifications are sent to any **new** mentions by `@username` as if they had been mentioned in the original text.

-You don't receive notifications for Issues, Merge Requests or Milestones created by yourself (except when an issue is due).
+You don't receive notifications for issues, merge requests or milestones created by yourself (except when an issue is due).
 You only receive automatic notifications when somebody else comments or adds changes to the ones that you've created or mentions you.